dunkmway/deno-angular/notes.md

 ## Organization of the Backend
 - I like putting the routes in their own folder so we can have the tests next to the handlers
 - Not sure if I like the weird object thing that has the path, middleware, and handler all bundled.
+- I made the object thing a little more manageable by wrapping it all in an Angular inspired routes file.
+I really feel like it is overkill and isn't worth it.
+Might just go back to doing it exactly has oak intends for it to be done.
+We still need to solve the export problem so that the handler (and probably the middleware as well) is testable in another file.
+It is nice to have everything all wrapped up and to have all of the routes organized all in one place with explicit reference to all the routes.
+The solution is just really complex for what it is doing.
+Will need to talk to the team about it and see if there is another way of doing this.
 - Doing some weird things with custom generate commands